When is Silent Witness on TV?

 The new series began airing on Tuesday 8th January 2019, with the second episode following on Wednesday night.
 Silent Witness has typically aired on Mondays and Tuesdays, but a clash with the FA Cup 3rd round tie may have explained why it didn’t get its usual slot in the TV schedules.

-Silent Witness will now revert to its usual time slot, with episodes three and four airing on Monday 14th January and Tuesday 15th January at 9pm on BBC1.
+Silent Witness will now revert to its usual time slot, with episodes three and four airing on Monday 14th January and Tuesday 15th January at 9pm on BBC1 – although it’s possible that coverage of the ‘meaningful vote’ on Theresa May’s Brexit deal might affect the airing of Tuesday night’s episode.

 Episodes five and six will air on the following Monday and Tuesday.